theayangupta/Personal-Diary-System/README.md

-# Personal-Diary-System
+# Personal-Diary-Management-System
-A C++ based Personal Diary System with Graphics implementation having the following functionalities:
+A C++ based Personal Diary Management System with Graphics implementation having the following functionalities:

 1. Add record for any day: Meeting Details like Time, Date, Person or Event, Place To Visit
 2. View all records